shanecrosby/MysteryGame/story/Level1.md

 Each narration block follows this structure for voice rendering:

 [NARRATION]
-Voice Tone: <tone/emotion keywords>
 Duration: <approx seconds>
 Text: "<spoken line>"
+Sound file: <file name>

 [INTERACTION]
 Trigger: <what triggers the line>
-Voice Tone: <tone/emotion>
 Text: "<spoken line>"

 [DIALOGUE]
 Character: <name>
-Voice Tone: <emotion/style>
 Text: "<spoken line>"

 ---

+## Pre-Game Narration

+[NARRATION]
+Duration: 38s
+Text: "You are Kai, a trainee in the Frostbeat K-Pop Demon Hunter Squad, a group that uses music-powered magic to protect the world from sound-based spirits called Noisemancers.
+Someone has stolen the Melody Crystal, a magical source of rhythm that powers your squad’s music and keeps dark forces away.
+Without it, your snow base is freezing over and your team is losing their groove.
+Your mission: Follow the footprints, gather clues, uncover the truth, and restore the Melody Crystal."
+Sound file: Intro.mp3

 ## Narration for Level 1

 ### Opening Narration

 [NARRATION]
-Voice Tone: calm, mysterious, winter atmosphere
-Duration: 7s
+Duration: 21s
 Text: "Snow fell softly over the Frostbeat Outpost.
-The world was quiet, almost too quiet… and the Melody Crystal was gone."
+The world was quiet, almost too quiet… and the Melody Crystal was gone.
+Someone had left in a hurry.

-[NARRATION]
-Voice Tone: curious, gentle
-Duration: 6s
-Text: "Someone had left in a hurry.
 The only sign of what happened… was a trail of footprints leading into the snow."
+Sound file: Scene1Intro.mp3

 ---